Project-Magellan/.github/profile/README.md

 Some inspirations for this project include [KDE](https://kde.org/), [GNU](https://www.gnu.org/gnu/thegnuproject.html) and [SynthLauncher Org.](https://github.com/SynthLauncher).

 We may go by either **Project Magellan** or **Magellan Project**, named after the Portuguese explorer Ferdinand Magellan (circa 1480 – 1521).
-Our little logo is supposed to loosely represent a compass, an object commonly associated with exploration and discovery.
+Our little logo is supposed to loosely represent a compass, an object and symbol commonly associated with exploration and discovery.

 - Last updated on August 11th, 2025